PhilippeMarcMeyer/bootstrapSelect/README.md

 Transform an HTML select into a bootstrap dropdown the select is hidden and the chosen value is also available in it as they are binded

+v0.84 : Added new option => "maxHeigth": 150 (default is 400) to set a scrollbar for very long dropdowns

 v0.83 : in case of multiple choice, the menu stays open until outside click